How to Saute Mushrooms

 White and cremini mushrooms are grocery store staples.
 And it’s on my weekly grocery list all the time.
 These mushrooms are mild, yet add just enough mushroom flavor to any dish.

 Some people argue NEVER ever wash them mushrooms.
 They say mushrooms will soak up excess moisture and get slimy when cooked.

-Here’s what I do: I quickly rinse them under cold running water and lay them out on a paper towel before slicing them.
+Now, I don’t soak them in lots of water or anything.
+I quickly rinse them under cold running water and lay them out on a paper towel before slicing them.

 Yeah, properly sautéd mushrooms are full of concentrated flavor that add ton of flavor to many dishes.